-Kiese Laymon is a writer from Jackson, Mississippi whose sharply observant and often hilarious work confronts issues of race, gender, family, and place.
+Kiese Laymon’s sharply observant and often hilarious work confronts issues of race, gender, family, and place.
 His savage humor and clear-eyed perceptiveness have earned him comparisons to both Mark Twain and Ta-Nehisi Coates.
 Laymon is the author of a groundbreaking essay collection, How to Slowly Kill Yourself and Others in America, and a novel, Long Division, which has been called “an ambitious mix of contemporary southern gothic with Murakamiesque magical realism” (Booklist).

 —Stacie Williams, The Rumpus